How To Become An Electrician In Ohio: A Step-by-Step Guide

 Getting your Ohio electrician license benefits you in numerous ways.
 It makes you safer on the job, opens you up to higher-paying jobs, and allows you to build a durable independent electrician business.

-To obtain an electrician license from the Ohio Construction Industry Licensing Board, you will need to carry a liability insurance policy, pass a general electrician exam, a business/law exam, and these other requirements:
+To obtain an electrician license from the Ohio Construction Industry Licensing Board, you will need to carry a liability insurance policy, pass a general electrician exam, an Ohio business/law exam, and these other requirements:

 1. Be at least 18 years old.